Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 Regal Art and Gift Stoked Bird Bath

 The Regal Art and Gift bath is a splendid mix of art and functionality.
-The bowl has a color illusion design and a pronged stand that's designed to make it sturdy.
+The bowl has a colorful illusion appearance and a pronged stand with a sturdy design.

-However, if you have plans to use a pump you should have a rethink.
-The basin is too shallow for a pump to submerge fully or function in it.
+However, if you have plans to use a pump you should have a rethink since the basin is too shallow for a pump to submerge fully or function in it.

-The stand has three prongs that would pierce into earthy soil easily to give the much-needed steadiness many birdbaths lack.
+The stand has three prongs that easily pierce into earthy soil to provide the much-needed steadiness many birdbaths lack.

 Pros